rosin-project/rxros/README.md

 ## Setup and installation

-In order to make use of this software you must install the following software on your computer:
+In order to make use of this software you must install one of the following ROS distributions on your computer:

- * Ubuntu Bionic (18.04)
- * ROS Melodic Morenia
+ * ROS Melodic Morenia, or

-or

- * Ubuntu Xenial Xerus (16.04)
  * ROS Kinetic Kame

-Basic RxROS functionality requires only installation of the ROS "ROS-Base" packages, where as full RxROS functionality, which includes transformation (tf) observers and operations, requires installation of the ROS "Desktop-Full" packages (Recommended).

 ### RxROS

 RxROS is installed using the following command (in Ubuntu and Debian, for ROS Melodic and Kinetic):

 ```bash
 # for ROS Kinetic replace 'melodic' with 'kinetic'